Badops/logger_graylog_backend/README.md

 ### Usage

-First you need to tell `Logger` to install this backend:
+First, you need to tell `Logger` to install this backend:

 ```elixir
 config :logger, backends: [LoggerGraylogBackend.Tcp]